-- OPS policy requires written authorization from a health care provider, or dentist, and written parent/ guardian permission for any prescription or overthe-counter medication administered to any student.
+- 1. OPS policy requires written authorization from a health care provider, or dentist, and written parent/guardian permission for any prescription or over-the-counter medication administered to any student.
 No unauthorized medication (aspirin, Tylenol and cough drops included) will be administered by the school nurse or other school personnel.
 No OPS personnel will prescribe medication at any time.
 When a student must take medication during school hours, adherence to the following procedures is strictly followed: - a.
 The school must have written permission from the parent/legal guardian and a written health care provider statement which provides instruction in providing the correct dosage at the correct time(s).
 This authorization must be submitted at the start of each school year and with any change in the medication or change in dosage.
 Authorization from the parent/guardian and health care provider is necessary for all overthe-counter medication also. - b.
 The medication must be brought to school by the parent/legal guardian or an adult authorized by the parent or guardian.
 Secondary students are allowed to bring medication to school if parent/guardian permission and physician authorization and instructions are available in the health office.
-No secondary or elementary students are allowed to bring or carry home any controlled medication (methylphenidate, or parent/guardian-designated adult is to bring controlled medication directly to school personnel.
+No secondary or elementary students are allowed to bring or carry home any controlled medication (methylphenidate, Adderall, etc.) to school.
+A parent/guardian provider is necessary when the student returns to school, after receiving the immunization.
+Provisional enrollment will continue, provided the immunizations are given as soon as it is medically possible.